peterbe/premailer/README.rst

     </body>
     </html>

-The `transform` shortcut method transforms the given HTML using the defaults for all options:
+The ``transform`` shortcut function transforms the given HTML using the defaults for all options:

 ::